dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 Get Dart.
 The Dart download includes <a href="/tools/editor/">Dart Editor</a>, which you'll be using throughout this tutorial.
+(For more options, go to the [download page](/tools/download.html).)

 <div align="center">
   {% include downloads/_dart-editor.html buttonclass="btn btn-primary btn-lg" %}